ergest/sql_patterns/Book/chap5.md

 68.000|KG  |
 ```

-I'm using the `SUBSTRING()` function again to extract parts of a string, but this time I add the function `INSTR()` which searches for a string within another string and returns the first occurrence of it or 0 if not found.
+I'm using the `SUBSTRING()` function again to extract parts of a string, but this time I used the `INSTR()` function which searches for a string within another string and returns the first occurrence of it or 0 if not found.
+This gives me the index where the

 ### Pattern 3: Handling NULLs Safely
 As a rule, you should always assume any column can be `NULL` at any point in time so it's a good idea to provide a default value for that column as part of your `SELECT`.
 This way you make sure that even if your data becomes `NULL` your query will not fail.